spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-jitsi.md

 Run this command for each user you would like to create, replacing `<USERNAME>` and `<PASSWORD>` accordingly.
 After you've finished, please exit the host.

 **If you get an error** like this: "Error: Account creation/modification not supported.", it's likely that you had previously installed Jitsi without auth/guest support.
-The playbook can't yet rebuild all configuration files for some Jitsi services (like `matrix-jitsi-prosody`), which may cause such an error. **If you encounter this error**, we encourage you to:
-- stop all Jitsi services (`systemctl stop matrix-jitsi-*`)
-- remove the Jitsi Prosody configuration & data (`rm -rf /matrix/jitsi/prosody`)
-- rebuild Jitsi configuration and restart services (`ansible-playbook -i inventory/hosts setup.yml --tags=setup-jitsi,start`)
-- try the previously-failing command once again
+In such a case, you should look into [Rebuilding your Jitsi installation](#rebuilding-your-jitsi-installation).

 ## Usage